chkp-miris/full-stack-fastapi-template/plan.md

 - Source: Backend

 **API tests for CSV upload and insights generation**
-- Description: Create API tests to verify the functionality of uploading small and large CSV files, generating insights, and the save flow.
+- Description: Create API tests to verify the upload functionality for small and large CSV files, insights generation, and the save flow.
 - Source: Backend

 #### Medium Priority Tasks

-**Expose environment variables for upload settings**
+**Expose environment variables**
-- Description: Configure the environment to expose UPLOAD_MAX_MB and UPLOAD_TTL_SEC with default values.
+- Description: Expose the environment variables UPLOAD_MAX_MB and UPLOAD_TTL_SEC with default values.
+- Source: Deployment Strategy

+**Update OpenAPI documentation**
+- Description: Update the OpenAPI documentation to include the new endpoints.
 - Source: Deployment Strategy

 **Jest tests for frontend component rendering**